 The process focuses on the future and on rebuilding relationships, rather than blame.
 The starting point will generally be for you to arrange to meet with people from the mediation service on your own to discuss your situation and decide how to proceed.

-For more information, visit the Mediation page.
+For more information, visit the Equality & Inclusion Unit Mediation webpages.

 Staff Counselling Service